nurkocar/nurkocar/README.md

 # Hi there 👋 Nur here!
 Loves developing..

 - 🔭 I’m currently working on some personal projects.
+- 👯 I’m looking to collaborate on open source projects

 ## 🛠 Skills:<br>